Hicks Hall, Building 53

 iv.
 Securities whose future coupon may be suspended because of the movement of interest rates or an index

+Investment portfolios shall be allocated by UNF among Periodic Liquidity investments (Florida Prime and other), Long-Term Contingent Liquidity and Operating Reserves to meet anticipated and contingent liquidity needs.
 The investment portfolio shall be constructed in such manner as to provide sufficient liquidity to pay obligations as they come due.
-To the extent possible, an attempt will be made to match investment maturities with known cash needs and anticipated
+To the extent possible, an attempt will be made to match

-Recognizing that market value volatility is a function of maturity, the portfolio shall be maintained as a short-term maturity portfolio.
+Recognizing that market value volatility is a function of maturity, the portfolios shall be maintained as predominately short-term maturity portfolios.
 Additionally, it is recognized that proper diversification is considered a prudent investment approach.
 Specifically, the following restrictions apply in the management and investment of the University Portfolio:

 i.
 The maturity of debt obligations with a call and/or put option(s) shall be considered the date on which it can be reasonably expected that the bond will be called, put or mature.